Hi, I'm Moshe.

 After over a decade of doing UX design I’ve learned that whether I’m designing a product for an end-user across the globe or inspiring a team of colleagues sitting next to me, it’s always the same for me.
 I want people to have fulfilling experiences in their lives.

 I led the product team at Saatchi LA, changing Toyota's consumer experience and overseeing Toyota.com.
-Previously ran the UX team at AT&T Digital Innovations Lab.
+Previously ran the UX team at AT&T Digital Innovation Lab.
 We made really cool stuff like Direct TV Now.
 I’ve also loved working with entrepreneurs and startups to help them refine their market and advance their products.

 My fascination with crafting human experiences began as a captain in the Israeli Defense Force, where I spent five years teaching men and women how to survive in very bad situations by making very good decisions.